vandalise/hotmailbox-email-bomber/README.md

-# hotmailbox-email-bomber
+# Email Bomber
-Email Bomb your victims with hotmailbox API
+- With this tool you can mass send emails tool your victim using hotmailbox API
 ## Setup
-colorama, threading, requests, smtplib, random, string, json, os, sys Make sure all the above modules are installed on python3 Put your hotmailbox API key in config.json python3 bot.py
+- head over to https://hotmailbox.me and create and account, add funds and put your API key in config
+- run ``python3 bot.py`` in your terminal